-Hi!
-I'm a PhD Candidate at the Rome Economics Doctorate, a PhD program jointly run by the Einaudi Institute for Economics and Finance (EIEF), LUISS and the University of Rome Tor Vergata.
+I am a PhD Candidate at the Rome Economics Doctorate, a PhD program jointly run by EIEF, LUISS, Sapienza University of Rome, and Tor Vergata University of Rome.
 My research interests are in political economy, development economics and the economics of digitization.

 The Impact of Dating Apps on Young Adults: Evidence From Tinder